 Follow a regular maintenance program for your tracks and don’t just react to a problem.
 The plan should focus on keeping surfaces repaired and maintaining effective drainage.
 Fill and compact potholes as they occur and grade surfaces at least annually.
 Avoid driving tractors on laneways as they can quickly cause surface damage.
 Carry a shovel when getting the cows in to deal with small drain blockages.
 A tractor blade may be used to clean out edges and drains with a build up of grass and manure.

-For more information on track design go to www.dairyaustralia.com.au or call Farm Services 1300 838 700 to speak to one of our veterinarians.
+For more information on track design go to the lameness resources at www.dairyaustralia.com.au or call Farm Services 1300 838 700 to speak to one of our veterinarians.